Five years after Trayvon Martin's death, a movement lives on

 Died on April 4, 2015 in North Charleston, South Carolina

-after a traffic stop.
+North Charleston police officer Michael Slager shot and killed Walter Scott after a traffic stop.
 The shooting was captured on a bystander's phone, which showed Scott running away as Slager fired eight times, striking Scott three times in the back.

 On the stand, Slager argued self-defense, telling jurors he shot Scott as he ran away because he posed a threat and could have turned around and charged him.
 A key piece of evidence in the trial was the cell phone video, which showed Slager chasing Scott, then shooting him in the back.
 Prosecutors estimated the two men were 18 feet apart when Slager opened fire.